Chandan Yatra

 During Bahara Chandana, which begins on Akshaya Tritiya, preparations for the annual Ratha Yatra Festival commence.
 This phase spans 21 days and involves elaborate rituals conducted outside the temple.
 The festivities start with a procession from the Lion’s Gate of the temple, where representative idols of the main deities of Jagannath Temple and images of Lord Shiva from five Shiva temples are carried on Bimanas (Chariots) to the Narendra Tirtha Tank.

 At Narendra tank, these idols are placed in beautifully decorated Chapas (boat houses) and worshipped amidst illuminated surroundings.
 The idols are then taken around the tank in these Chapas before being bathed in scented water within a house called Chandana Ghara.
 Following the bath, the idols are adorned with elaborate attire and decorations, and food offerings are made.
 Finally, a second round of cruising around the tank takes place before the idols return to the main temple.
-The last day of Bahara Chandana, known as Bhaunri, witnesses the culmination of this phase with immense joy and participation from thousands of devotees.
+The last day of Bahara Chandana, known as Bhaunri, witnesses the end of this phase with immense joy and participation from thousands of devotees.

 Bhitara Chandana: Inner Celebrations (Second 21 Days)